“I think the most important part (of being Canadian) is the tradition of music and literature that we’re steeped in.”

 Richard knew from a young age that he wanted to be involved in the arts.
 But before art, there was tennis.

 The sports prodigy grew up on the courts in Toronto, Ontario.
 He was the provincial tennis champion by age 12, the national champion by age 14.
 His days were grueling: up in the wee hours to squeeze in a two-hour training session before school; race off to class; bus back to his coach for an afternoon workout; cram in some homework; fall asleep.
-“Then I’d get up and do it again,” says Richard.
+“Then I’d get up and do it again,” he says.
 “That was life.”

-While he was in the throes of tennis, Richard discovered his friend’s Super 8 camera.
+While he was in the throes of tennis, he discovered his friend’s Super 8 camera.
 He was immediately drawn to the world of filmmaking, and started making movies with his Forest Hill Collegiate Institute (FHCI) classmates.
 He even tried to sell his teachers on accepting films in lieu of essays; the pitch failed, but Richard ended up making the movies anyway and submitting them with his papers.
 One of his first films was a black and white short based on Edgar Allan Poe’s story The Tell-Tale Heart, which won first place in a local student Super 8 competition.

 Richard stayed with tennis throughout his teens.
 But it was becoming increasingly clear that his heart was somewhere else.
-Toward the end of high school, Richard attended the renowned Harry Hopman Tennis Academy (now Saddlebrook Tennis Academy) in Florida—a boot camp on par with the IMG Bollettieri Tennis Academy where Andre Agassi trained.
+Toward the end of high school, he attended the renowned Harry Hopman Tennis Academy (now Saddlebrook Tennis Academy) in Florida—a boot camp on par with the IMG Bollettieri Tennis Academy where Andre Agassi trained.
 “I knew I was different from the other guys because they were just obsessed (with tennis) and really myopic,” says Richard.
 “They were just looking at tennis as their life, and I really couldn’t imagine just playing tennis as my life.”

 Still, Richard was pragmatic.
 He stuck it out for the time and took advantage of his athletic prowess to land a tennis scholarship at Chicago’s Northwestern University, where he enrolled in a liberal arts program.
 Once he was there, soaking up lectures on literature, drama and philosophy, there was no denying where his passion lay.
 He fell in with the theatre crowd and discovered a penchant for acting, taking on roles in countless school productions.

-By his third year, Richard was dropped from the tennis team.
+By his third year, he was dropped from the tennis team.
 But it was more of a relief than anything else.
 By that point, he says, “I hated tennis.
 I was sort of defined by tennis my whole life.”

 Lifting the curtain